smchenry-illinois/CS598-Project/README.md

 The model may be executed by simply running `ensemble.py` with no additional arguments.
 This default mode will execute both the reference and student model implementations for both Schemes A and B using preprocessed datasets and pretrained models.
 This will reproduce the models' evaluation statistics described in our report.
 Using the preprocessed datasets and pretrained models results in the quickest execution of the models when only a reproduction of the report's statistics is desired.

 ### In-Depth Guide
 `ensemble.py` accepts several command line arguments which alter the execution of the program.
-The arguments are described below, and they are also accessible by running `ensemble.py -h`.
+The arguments are described below, and they are also accessible by running: `ensemble.py -h`

 + `-h`, `--help`
 Displays the argument summary (similar to this listing).